framasoft/mobilizon/docs/administration/configure/geocoders.md

 ### Addok

-[Addok](https://github.com/addok/addok) is a WTFPL licenced search engine for address (and only address).
+[Addok](https://github.com/addok/addok) is a MIT licenced search engine for address (and only address).
 It's written in Python and uses Redis.
 It's used by French government for [adresse.data.gouv.fr](https://adresse.data.gouv.fr).

 !!! warning "Terms"